mrkaurelius/agyso-zkdaovote/README.md

 ## Directories

+TODO

-# TODO
+## TODO

-- Submit proof using own address
+- ~~Submit proof using own address~~
 - On chain zk proof verification
+- generate json in daovote-rs and put to proper place for aligned.ts usage

 ## Aligned Docs